-THE SCHOOL FOR BODY-MIND CENTERING
+THE SCHOOL FOR BODY-MIND CENTERING®

-Since 1973, the School for Body-Mind Centering has been dedicated to sharing this dynamic approach to embodiment studies with the world.
-There are graduates in 32 countries and on five continents.
-Programs are now offered by licensed independent organizations in Europe, North America, and South America.
-Graduates of these programs receive a certificate from the School for Body-Mind Centering.
+Since 1973, the School has been dedicated to sharing this dynamic approach to embodiment studies with the world.
+There are graduates in thirty-two countries and on five continents.
+Programs are now offered by licensed independent organizations in Europe, North and South America, Australia, and Taiwan.
+Graduates of these programs receive a certificate from the School for Body-Mind Centering[®].

-Body-Mind Centering programs and courses present detailed and specific approaches to the personal embodiment of our cells, our body systems and our developmental patterns.
-The principles and techniques learned can be used for personal growth, for professional enhancement, or to begin a career in the field of somatic movement and/or infant developmental movement education and therapy.
+BMC[TM] programs and courses present detailed and specific approaches to the personal embodiment of our cells, our body systems, and our developmental patterns.
+The principles and techniques learned can be used for personal growth, for professional enhancement, or to begin a career in the field of somatic movement education and therapy.

-Programs include: Somatic Movement Education Program, Practitioner Program, Teacher Training, Infant Developmental Movement Education Program.
-There are also two immersion series offering a dynamic approach to the practice and/or teaching of yoga: Body-Mind Centering & Yoga: Foundations in Embodied Anatomy, and Body-Mind Centering & Yoga: Foundations in Embodied Developmental Movement.
+Programs include: Somatic Movement Education Program, Practitioner Program, Teacher Training, and Infant Developmental Movement Education Program.
+There is also an immersion series offering a dynamic approach to the practice and/or teaching of yoga: School for Body-Mind Centering[®] & Yoga Immersion Series.